kyclark/tiny_python_projects/book.md

 False
 ````

-So we get the first character of `word` and ask if the lowercased version is in the list of characters `aeiou`.

 The `if` *expression* is different from an `if` *statement*.
 An expression returns a value, and a statement does not.
 The `if` expression must have an `else`, but the `if` statement does not have this requirement.
-The first value is returned if the predicate (the bit after the `if`) evaluates to `True` in a Boolean context (more on that later), otherwise the last value is returned:
+The first value is returned if the predicate (the bit after the `if`) evaluates to `True` in a Boolean context (cf. "Truthiness"), otherwise the last value is returned:

 ````
 >>> 'Hooray!' if True else 'Shucks!'